sucv/eyes_on_me/README.md

 ### Introduction

-This is an rearrangement of the guitar tab for **Eyes on Me** from *Final Fantasy XIII*.
+This is the sheet music for **Eyes on Me** from *Final Fantasy XIII*.
 The source file is created using Guitar Pro 7.5.

+-Instrument: classic guitar;
+-Software: Guitar Pro 7.5
+-Track: standard notation + tabulate notation
+-Format: gp, pdf, mp3.

 ### To-do List